Globally Consistent ESG Reporting has been saved

 - Businesses have global value chains, face global risks, and access capital from global investors

-Connectivity with financial information plays a critical role.
-ESG considerations may apply to existing financial reporting requirements.
-Educational materials published by the IASB and the FASB remind preparers that many current accounting standards already require an entity to consider ESG matters when they have a material effect on the financial statements, especially where judgements and estimates are required, for example in assessing impairment of long-life assets.
-The front and back half of annual reports should be intrinsically linked.
+ESG considerations may also apply to existing financial reporting requirements.
+Educational materials published by the IASB and the FASB remind preparers that many current accounting standards already require an entity to consider ESG matters when they have a material effect on the financial statements, especially where judgement and estimates are required, for example in assessing impairment of long life assets.

 - Climate change is an urgent existential issue that is relevant to companies in all sectors and across all jurisdictions.
 Consistent and comparable information is vital to investors and other stakeholders, including how companies are managing the transition to a low carbon economy

-- Much of the value of a business today is non-financial, represented by technology, intellectual capital, human capital, and the social license to operate.
-Investors and others need insight into these factors to understand how enterprise value is created and sustained
+- Much of the value of a business today is non-financial, represented by technology, intellectual capital, human capital and the social license to operate.
+Investors and others need insight into these factors in order to understand how enterprise value is created and sustained

 - Investors and other users of corporate information are increasingly demanding comparable and reliable information because long-term returns are affected by global economic growth and wider societal and environmental issues, which have direct impacts on the performance and prospects of companies